-To handle the problem of missing data on family income and personal earnings in the NHIS, multiple imputation of these items was performed for the survey years 1997 - 2008, with five sets of imputed values created to allow the assessment of variability due to imputation.
-(There are plans to create multiple imputations for the years 2009 and beyond as well, as the data become available.)
+As discussed in Schenker et al. (2006), to handle the problem of missing data on family income and personal earnings in the NHIS, multiple imputation of these items was performed for the survey years 1997 - 2011, with five sets of imputed values created to allow the assessment of variability due to imputation.
+(There are plans to create multiple imputations for the years 2012 and beyond as well, as the data become available.)
 Since personal earnings were only collected for employed adults, employment status was imputed as well for the small percentage (less than 4%) of adults for whom employment status was unknown.
 Finally, the ratio of family income to the applicable Federal poverty thresholds was derived for families with missing incomes, based on the imputed income values.
 The imputation procedure incorporated a large number of predictors, including demographic and health-related variables.

-For each year in 1997 - 2008, the data base for the NHIS multiply imputed data includes five files, one for each set of imputed values.
+For each year in 1997 - 2011, the data base for the NHIS multiply imputed data includes five files, one for each set of imputed values.
 For each person, each file contains: the values of family income, personal earnings, employment status, and the poverty ratio; flags indicating whether the value of each variable was imputed; and information for linking the data to other data from the NHIS.
-In the public-use version of the multiply imputed data, family income and personal earnings are given in 21 categories, and the poverty ratio is given in 14 categories.
+In the public-use version of the multiply imputed data, family income, personal earnings, and poverty ratio values are given.
+Both the family income and personal earnings variables are top-coded at the 95th percentile, and the top five percent of values are set to this top-coded value.
+This top-coded family income variable and the U.S. Census Bureau's poverty thresholds are then used to generate a poverty ratio value for each person.